ggez/ggez/CONTRIBUTING.md

 ### Finding things to work on

 Known bugs and feature requests are all in the [issue tracker](https://github.com/ggez/ggez/issues) so that's a good place to start looking for places to help.
-Bugs marked `*EASY*` are fairly self-contained and probably don't need lots and lots of research.
-Bugs marked `*LESS EASY*` will require a bit of finesse, or larger/broader changes to the library.
+Bugs marked `*GOOD FIRST ISSUE*` are fairly self-contained and probably don't need lots and lots of research.
+Others, especially those marked `*HARD*`, will often require a bit of finesse, or larger/broader changes to the library.

 ### Submitting a pull request